Southern Africa: Kruger, Victoria Falls & Zimbabwe National Parks - 17 Days

 Hwange National Park: And the Beauty of Golden Hour

 Hwange National Park is renowned for its immense elephant population.
 Witnessing these majestic creatures in person is an unforgettable experience.
 Try to observe them from the safari vehicles as they drink at the watering hole and go about their daily routines.
 An early morning safari drive awaits before a slower morning to enjoy the hotter part of the day at our lodge.
 A refreshing trip to the pool should be in order.
-After high tea for lunch back at the lodge, head out onto the private concession to search for wildlife on another safari drive.
+After high tea for lunch back at the lodge, head out on another safari drive into Hwange National Park to search for wildlife.

 • Day 4